rhizomedotorg/rhizomedotorg.github.io/_posts/2013-11-15-database-less-data-driven-navigation.markdown

 title: "Database-less, Data-driven Navigation"
 description: "A tutorial on building database-less, data-driven navigations in Python/Django."
 date: 2013-11-15
-author: "Scott"
+author: "Scott Meisburger"
+author_twitter: "@protonpopsicle"
 ---

 [Rhizome.org](http://rhizome.org/) used to have a page directory in the footer, breadcrumbs on certain pages, a primary and secondary nav articulated via dropdowns, and a topbar for user account and social media links.
 As of this month, no more!
 We've introduced a pair of sticky black bars.

 {% include image.html url="/assets/img/rhizome_header.png" %}
 {% include image.html url="/assets/img/rhizome_footer.png" %}